Teahouse-Studios/akari-bot/CONTRIBUTING.md

 > [!NOTE]
 > If you like this project but are not planning to contribute code at the moment, that's completely fine.
 You can still support us in the following ways:
-> - Starring the repository
+> - Star this repository
-> - Mentioning / linking to this project in your own project's README
+> - Mention / link to this project in your own project's README
-> - Adding the bot to your group chat / server
+> - Add the bot to your group chat / server
-> - Sharing or recommending the project / bot to others
+> - Share or recommend the project / bot to others

 ## Table of Contents